verrazzano/verrazzano-monitoring-instance-api/README.md

 ### Notes On Running Tests locally
 * Unit tests require installing promtool in /opt/tools/bin

-## Regenerate the swagger docs
-If you made any change to the API and need the swagger docs to be regenerated:
-* Please make sure you have updated the documentation metadata at `cmd/cirith/main.go`
-* Run `make go-generate`
-* You will notice that `/static/cirith.json` is updated
-* Run `make go-run` to validate your changes
-* __Note__ : You would need to invalidate your browser cache or use a incognito tab to se the updates

 ## Contributing to Verrazzano

 Oracle welcomes contributions to this project from anyone.
 Contributions may be reporting an issue with the operator or submitting a pull request.
 Before embarking on significant development that may result in a large pull request, it is recommended that you create an issue and discuss the proposed changes with the existing developers first.